shameer/Culturia/README.md

 You also need a recent version of [GNU Guile](https://www.gnu.org/software/guile/) (tested with 2.0.11).
 It's available in most GNU/Linux distributions.

+## How to contribute

+Send me a mail or patch.
+But before doing anything with guile-wiredtiger you are warmly advised to come to #guile and discuss :)

 ## Support

 For any question reach us via IRC at **irc.freenode.net#guile** for support.
 Or